garyyee/WOA7015-Project/README.md

 To investigate the feasibility of estimating heart rate in neonates using respiratory signals, as a non-intrusive alternative to ECG and pulse oximetry.

 ## Literature Review
-1. Non-invasive sensor methods used in monitoring newborn babies after birth, a clinical perspective
+1. Non-invasive sensor methods used in monitoring newborn babies after birth, a clinical perspective.
-2. Heart Rate Monitoring in Newborn Babies: A Systematic Review
+2. Heart Rate Monitoring in Newborn Babies: A Systematic Review.
-3. Wearable technology for baby monitoring: a review
+3. Wearable technology for baby monitoring: a review.
-4. EEG, behavioural and physiological recordings following a painful procedure in human neonates
+4. EEG, behavioural and physiological recordings following a painful procedure in human neonates.

 ## Conclusions
 1. We constructed a high-precision machine learning model to predict neonatal heart rate by characterizing the relationship between respiratory signals and the heart rate of newborns.